 Appreciate the midnight sun and cool summers north of the Arctic Circle

 This Arctic summer an expedition starts in Tromsø.
 The city is called the Gateway to the Arctic, because many expeditions used it as a starting point for exploration of the High North.
-Today Tromsø is a lively, colourful town that boasts rich Arctic and Polar history.
+Today Tromsø is a lively, colorful town that boasts rich Arctic and Polar history.

-The fabled North Cape
+The Fabled North Cape

 Then we cross the Arctic Ocean to Bjørnøya, situated about halfway between Svalbard and the Norwegian mainland.
 Our goal is to go ashore, where an almost astronomical number of breeding birds spend their summer.

-The best of the Arctic summer
+The Best of the Arctic summer

 We start in Longyearbyen, and then concentrate our efforts on exploring some of the most scenic fjords along the west coast of Svalbard, all the way up to the northwest corner of Spitsbergen.
-We plan to make several nature landings and also visit Ny-Ålesund, the northernmost community on earth and site for Arctic Research.
+We plan to make several nature landings and also visit Ny-Ålesund, the northernmost community on earth and site for Arctic research.
 The Arctic summer holds a lot of opportunities.
 The nights are bright and spending time outdoors, be it on shore or on open decks, you can really take in the landscape and wildlife.
 The sea ice is melting, allowing us to navigate the still icy fjords, while looking for seals and other mammals.